 In a nutshell, you or your attorney can sue all negligent parties, jointly and severally, for the injuries they caused you to suffer.

-Yes, under California Evidence Code section 669, when another driver fails to exercise reasonable care, they are presumed civilly negligent if they violated a law.
+Under California Evidence Code section 669, when another driver fails to exercise reasonable care, they are presumed civilly negligent if they violated a law.

-Your lawyer must prove:
+Your lawyer must prove the following:

 In the above example, a court may find a rebuttable presumption that the civil defendant was negligent.
 Once the civil court adopts the statutory criminal standard of reasonable care (safety laws, code, or regulation), you will better position yourself for a full and fair liability finding.